 The following conventions are used throughout this document in order to help identify important information and avoid confusion over the intended meaning:

-• Ellipsis (...)
+- Ellipsis (...)

 Indicates a continuation; such as an incomplete list of example items, or a continuation from preceding text.

-• Bold
+- Bold

 Used to highlight specific terms.

+- Italics

+Used for emphasis.
+May also refer to other external documents.